LDMX-Software/ldmx-sw/README.md

 message.

 ### Using
+"Using" ldmx-sw refers to running simulations and other processors that are already written.
+If you want to change the ldmx-sw C++, you will need to see the "Developing" instructions below.

 In order to use ldmx-sw, no more dependencies are required!
 Simply choose the version of ldmx-sw you wish to use with your project.
 ```